SSWConsulting/SSW.Rules.Content/rules/involve-all-stakeholders/rule.md

 ---
 type: rule
-title: Spec – Do you make sure that all stakeholders are involved in the Spec Review?
+title: Do you make sure that all stakeholders are involved in the Specification Review?
+  Review?
 uri: involve-all-stakeholders
 authors: